dchenmei/less-tabs/README.md

 4. Enter "less-tabs" subfolder then hit open

 #### Firefox

 0. Clone this repo

-1. Navigate to `about:addons`
+1. Navigate to `about:debugging`

-2. Switch to extensions subpage
+2. Click "Load Temporary Addon"

-3. Drag and drog any file from `repo-dir/less-tabs-firefox`
+3. Navigate to repo directory

-4. (Alternative to step) 4 Click on settings and load from file
+4. Select any files and hit open

 Note: Please restart browser after installation